 The complainant should set out the details of their complaint and include appropriate evidence.
-They should also specify what they feel would resolve the complaint, and how they feel the previous stages of the procedure have not addressed their complaint sufficiently.
+Electronic recordings will not be accepted as evidence when we are asked to consider a complaint.
+However, we may accept independently notarised transcriptions of recordings.
+In such cases we may also ask for the written consent of all recorded parties.
+The complainant should also specify what they feel would resolve the complaint, and how they feel the previous stages of the procedure have not addressed their complaint sufficiently.